Dick (slang): Origin and evolution of the pejorative slang

 In the mid-17th century, dick became slang for a man as a sexual partner.
 For example, in the 1665 satire The English Rogue by Richard Head, a "dick" procured to impregnate a character that is having difficulty conceiving:

-An 1869 slang dictionary offered definitions of dick including "a riding whip" and an abbreviation of dictionary, also noting that in the North Country, it was used as a verb to indicate that a policeman was eyeing the subject.
+An 1869 slang dictionary offered definitions of dick including "a riding whip" and an abbreviation of "dictionary", also noting that in the North Country, it was used as a verb to indicate that a policeman was eyeing the subject.
 The term came to be associated with the penis through usage by men in the military around the 1880s.

-The usage of dick to refer to a contemptible or despicable person was first attested in 1960s.
+The usage of dick to refer to a contemptible or despicable person was first attested in the 1960s.